 For most of the kids in my 5th-grade class, recess was their favorite part of the day.

-The bell would ring at last period and everyone would run out to the playground for kickball or tag or general socializing.
+The bell would ring at the last period, and everyone would run out to the playground for kickball, tag, or general socializing.

 For me, it was a nightmare.

-There is always going to be some son a bitch out there that wants to push you around, take your shit, and blow up your world.
+There will always be some son a bitch out there that wants to push you around, take your shit, and blow up your world.

 These are often broken, scarcity-minded individuals lacking the fortitude necessary to persevere through the pain required to survive each day.